voncarlsson/kekmount/README.md

 * It does not summon _Travel Form_ or _Ghost Wolf_.
 This is due to _CastSpell_ and _CastSpellByName_ being protected functions and me being lazy.
 * While it support most mounts it does not support very rare "mounts" like _Dragonwrath, Tarecgosa's Rest_.
 * No UI (and it will most likely never get one, if you want UI there are several other bloated addons to choose form)

+# Why the stupid name?
+Lack of imagination/All good ones are already taken